Clients use GPG keys to check the authenticity of software packages before they are installed. Only trusted software can be installed on clients.

 ORG_GPG_KEY=parameter and add the required key.
 For example:

 You do not need to delete any previously stored keys.

-If you are bootstrapping clients from the Uyuni Web UI, you will need to use a Salt state to trust the key.
+If you are bootstrapping clients from the Uyuni Web UI, you need to use a Salt state to trust the key.
 Create the Salt state and assign it to the organization.
 You can then use an activation key and configuration channels to deploy the key to the clients.